 - 1. Let componentString be ToString(encodedURIComponent). - 2.
-Let reservedURIComponentSet be the empty String. - 3.
+ReturnIfAbrupt(componentString). - 3.
+Let reservedURIComponentSet be the empty String. - 4.
 Return the result of calling Decode(componentString, reservedURIComponentSet)

 15.1.3.3 encodeURI (uri)

 The encodeURI function computes a new version of a URI in which each instance of certain characters is replaced by one, two, three, or four escape sequences representing the UTF-8 encoding of the character.